genesiscommunitysuccess/docs/docs/tutorials/building-an-application/introduction.md

 You will see things such as:

 * tools to create a Genesis database from your existing resources
-* the ability to re-use schema day across more than one application- you can see we have effectively creating two applications: one for reference data and one for trading data
+* the ability to re-use schema data across more than one application- you can see we have effectively creating two applications: one for reference data and one for trading data
 * the process to create simple functioning microservices that you can then adjust and enrich
 * user permissioning
 * timed and triggered events